ArminJo/arduino-test-compile/README.md

 In case of a compile error the **complete compile output** is logged in the *Compile all examples...* step, otherwise only a **green check** is printed.
 Examples can be found [here](https://github.com/ArminJo/ServoEasing/actions).

-If you want to test compile a sketch, **it is not required that the sketch resides in a directory with the same name (as Arduino IDE requires it) or has the extension .ino**.
-Internally the file is renamed to be .ino and the appropriate directory is created on the fly at `/home/runner/<sketch-name>` for test-compiling.
-See [parameter `sketch-names`](sketch-names).
+If you want to test compile just a sketch, **it is not required that the sketch resides in a directory with the same name (as Arduino IDE requires it) or has the extension .ino**.<br/>

-Since version 0.11.0 of arduino-cli, the **generated files** (.bin, .hex, .elf, .eep etc.) can be found in the build/<FQBN> subfolder of the example directory `$GITHUB_WORKSPACE/src/<example_name>`  or in `$HOME/<sketch-name>` for files not residing in a directory with the same name.<br/>
+Internally the file is renamed to be .ino and the appropriate directory is created on the fly as `$HOME/<sketch-name>` for test-compiling.
+See [parameter sketch-names](https://github.com/ArminJo/arduino-test-compile?tab=readme-ov-file#sketch-names).

 # Hints
+- An optional arduino-cli [configuration](https://docs.arduino.cc/arduino-cli/configuration/#configuration-keys) file `arduino-cli.yaml` can be provided in `.github/workflows/extras/` like [here](https://github.com/ArminJo/Github-Actions/tree/master/.github/workflows/extras).

 - If you require a **custom library for your build**, add an extra step for [loading a custom library](#using-custom-library).<br/>
 Be aware to use the `path:` parameter for checkout, otherwise checkout will overwrite the last checkout content.<br/>
-Take care that the path parameter matches the pattern `*Custom*` like [here](https://github.com/ArminJo/Arduino-Simple-DSO/blob/master/.github/workflows/TestCompile.yml#L24).
-You do not need to put the "Custom" library in the required-libraries list.
+The path parameter must match the pattern `*Custom*` like [here](https://github.com/ArminJo/Arduino-Simple-DSO/blob/master/.github/workflows/TestCompile.yml#L24).
+You do not need to put the "Custom" library in the required-libraries list.<br/>

 - If you have problems with you workflow file, you find additional information in the output if you set the [flags](#debug-compile-and-debug-install) `debug-compile` and / or `debug-install` to `true`.<br/>

-- If actions / workflow for your repository is not enabled, select `Allow all actions` it in your repositorys *Settings -> Actions -> General* menu.
+- If actions / workflow for your repository is not enabled, select `Allow all actions and reusable workflows` it in your repositorys *Settings > Actions > General* menu.

+# Internal directory paths
+- Content of environment variable `$HOME` is `/home/runner/`.
+- Content of environment variable `$GITHUB_WORKSPACE` is `/home/runner/work/<repo-name>/<repo-name>`.
+- Arduino CLI is in: `$HOME/arduino_ide/`.
+- Arduino core is installed in: `$HOME/.arduino15/`.
+- Custom libraries are in: `$HOME/Arduino/libraries/<custom-library-name>`.
+- The library to be testet is in: `$HOME/Arduino/libraries/<repo-name>` and in: `$GITHUB_WORKSPACE`.
+- Examples to be testet are in: `$GITHUB_WORKSPACE/src/<example-name>`.
+- Sketches to be testet are in: `$HOME/<sketch-name>`.
+- Generated output files (.bin, .hex, .elf, .eep etc.) are in the example / sketch subdirectory: `build/<FQBN>`.

 # Inputs
 See [action.yml](https://github.com/ArminJo/arduino-test-compile/blob/master/action.yml) for comprehensive list of parameters.